 For basics, there are a few necessities I rely on in London, and you might too.
 Beyond the usual toiletries, I always have moisturizer to keep my face hydrated during the dry winter months and sunscreen to keep me from looking like a lobster in the summer (yep, you can get sunburned in London).

 Earplugs are also a staple, especially when trying to fall asleep in central London.
 In my last flat I slept with earplugs every night for five years.
+You can get the kind I swear by here.
 An eye mask is also a lifesaver during the summer, when it gets light around 4am.

 Beyond these things, a sense of adventure and a lot of energy for exploring are essential.
 It’s an amazing city, and there’s enough to see and do here that after 9 years of living in London I’m still not done discovering it.